 Use a compressed background bitmap

-Specify your own wallpaper .bmp file using the \_ISO\MyE2B.cfg file.
-Use the LZMA tool (\_ISO\docs\E2B Utilities\LZMA) to compress the bitmap file.
+You can specify your own wallpaper .bmp file using the \_ISO\MyE2B.cfg file.

 The smaller the file, the quicker it will load.

-E2B v1.72+ versions can also use .jpg files as a background file - these often tend to be smaller than .bmp.gz files (but I recommend you use LZMA-compressed .bmp files for best performance and compatibility).
+E2B v1.72+ versions can also use .jpg files as a background file - these often tend to be smaller than .bmp.gz files.

-You can also define a single colour for the background using for example: set MYWBMP=0xff0033
+You can also define a single colour for the background instead of a picture by using for example: set MYWBMP=0xff0033

 Don't load a font file on start-up